Fairness Without Harm: An Influence-Guided Active Sampling Approach

+\paragraph{Active learning} The core idea of active learning is to rank unlabeled instances by developing specific measures, including uncertainty \citep{lewis1994heterogeneous, lindenbaum2004selective}, representativeness \citep{dasgupta2008hierarchical}, inconsistency \citep{wang2012inconsistency}, variance \citep{hoi2006large}, and error \citep{roy2001toward}.
 A related line of work \citep{liu2021influence, wang2022boosting, hammoudeh2022training, xie2023active} concentrates on ranking unlabeled instances based on the influence function.
-Compared to these studies with a focus on the prediction accuracy, our work poses a distinct challenge taking into account fairness violations.
-We note that adopting a particular sampling strategy can lead to distribution shifts between the training and testing data.
-What's worse, even though fairness is satisfied within training dataset, the model may still exhibit unfair treatments on test dataset due to the distribution shift.
-Therefore, it becomes imperative for the sampling approach to also account for its potential impacts on fairness.
+Compared to these studies with a focus on prediction performance, our work poses a distinct challenge taking into account fairness violations.
+Our approach is more closely with the \textit{fair active learning} approach \citep{anahideh2022fair}.
+However, this framework still relies on training sensitive attributes and then unavoidably encounters the tradeoff between fairness and accuracy.